Abkels/PalConnect/Server/src/README.md

 if you want to kill it, you can go to command promt and type the following command taskkill /pid 1852/f   this will kill the process and crash your server.
 So it is adviced to close the server before it crashes...

+ ...create the routes.
+ inside the routes folder create an index.js file to create a global router

+ "http-errorr": for handling http status codes properly

+ trim-request for emoving white spaces in the req.body